12 Best Locking Carabiners of 2019—Field Tested & Reviewed

 The downside is that the Pure Slider is on the expensive side for a small locker.
-Luckily, Edelrid also makes a screwgate version, the Edelrid Pure Screw, which retails for a full $8 less at the time of publishing and would make an excellent budget pick.
+Luckily, Edelrid also makes a screwgate version, the Edelrid Pure Screw, which retails for a bit less and would make an excellent budget pick.

 When you’re filling out your rack with general-use lockers, weight will make a difference, and the Pure Slider is a versatile (if unconventional) pick.

 Reviews of the Other 7 Carabiners We Tested